apache/mnemonic/README.md

-Mnemonic: Structured Persistent Memory Library
+Mnemonic: A Structured Persistent Memory Library
 ================================
 (This project has been manually tranferred from https://github.com/bigdata-memory/bdmem)